-Note: a new edition of this list is available here!
+Note: The newest edition of this list is available here!

 This is a sad day…

 My blog is no longer the most popular software-development related blog of continental Europe.
 That other Dutch blogger (at #18) has managed to overtake me (at #24) in my own list.
 The nerve!
 The horror!
 I suspect his rise to fame was accellerated when he interviewed me some months ago.
 Bugger.
 I will let this sink in for a while.
 (And if you want to interview me, go away!)

 In the meantime… please enjoy the 4th edition of the Top 200 Blogs for Developers.

 Yes, two hundred blogs this time!
 Not one hundred.
 Two hundred!
 I’m in a generous mood.
 And that’s not the only change.
 The other important change is that I replaced one of the metrics in my calculations.
 I am no longer counting the number of comments on each blog in this list.
 It just wasn’t scalable.
 It made my fingers go numb.
 And my eyes bleed.
 And I had to drink way too much coffee.
 It was an unhealthy metric, if you ask me.
 Fortunately, a better and easier solution presented itself: I am now including PostRank (from AideRSS) in my calculations.
 “PostRank is based on social engagement, which refers to how interesting or relevant people have found [a blog post] to be.” (see here) The PostRank metric tells us how much people have been talking, tweeting, digging, and commenting on blog posts.
 It is exactly what I needed!